markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 2. `Math.floor()` will round this number down, so now the range is a whole number between 0 and 20.

 3. We'll always add 40 to the generated number.
 If the random number is 0, we at least have 40.
-If the random number is 20, we have our upper range: 60.
+If the random number is 20, we have our upper limit: 60.

 Play the game again and notice how each enemy starts with a different health value!
 There are still other places where we could use a random number, though, making this a good use case for a function.